Dwarkesh Patel

 Patel's importance comes less from building AI systems directly and more from shaping the conversation around them.
 His interviews create a record of what major AI actors say they believe about scaling, alignment, compute, takeoff, robotics, open models, policy, and economic transformation while the field is still moving quickly.

 TIME described Patel's show in 2024 as deeply researched AI podcasting that had become important listening for people working on the technology.
-The official podcast page describes the show more simply as "deeply researched interviews" and lists more than 80,000 subscribers as of this review.
+The official podcast archive describes the show more simply as "deeply researched interviews" and listed more than 84,000 subscribers as of this review.

 The format matters because many frontier-AI claims are made through talks, podcasts, launch interviews, posts, and informal conversations rather than through finished academic literature or public regulatory filings.
 A careful interview can therefore become a primary source for the history of the field.